Is Bio Based Mattress Foam Healthy or Unsafe?

 Is bio based foam healthier than other foams?

 With all the new bio foams on the market today it should come as no surprise that mattress companies in particular are starting to hype their new eco friendly features, but are some promoting such mattresses as a healthy alternative to traditional polyurethane and visco elastic memory foam?
-We haven’t been able to quite put our finger on whether it is sales people who don’t know any better or consumers drawing their own conclusions, but we are definitely detecting a new trend, a trend where consumers are coming into our store under the impression that the newer earth friendly bio based polyurethane foams and memory foam mattresses are somehow more healthy and chemical free.
+We haven’t been able to quite put our finger on whether it is sales people who don’t know any better or consumers drawing their own conclusions, but we are definitely detecting a new trend, a trend where consumers are coming into our store under the impression that the newer earth friendly bio based polyurethane foams and memory foam mattresses are somehow more healthy and no toxic chemicals.
 Today we set the record strait from a chemical standpoint they are basically the same.

 Are bio based foams different from regular foams?